 DENVER -- For many families in Colorado, hunting is a tradition and something they look forward to at this time every year.
 When some hunters heard about duplicate licenses getting sent out in the mail, they reached out to Contact7 to find out what’s going on.

-Colorado Parks and Wildlife (CPAW) said duplicate licenses are sent out every year by accident from third party printers, but this year more than 1,000 licenses are seeing double.
+Colorado Parks and Wildlife (CPW) said duplicate licenses are sent out every year by accident from third party printers, but this year more than 1,000 licenses are seeing double.

 Colorado does not require hunters to turn in their tags after killing an animal unless hunters get picked for random sampling and have to show proof.

-Contact7 asked CPAW what the agency does to hold people accountable in this situation.
+Contact7 asked CPW what the agency does to hold people accountable in this situation.

 Q: “Is that a concern for you guys with the animal populations if that happens?